-For equipment other than trailers and carts pulled behind trucks, skip Columns 5, 6, 7, 8, 9, 10, and 11 and go to the next operation in sequence.
-For trailers and carts pulled behind trucks, skip column 5, enter the size and units of the trailer or cart in columns 6 and 7, skip columns 8, 9, 10, and 11 and go to the next operation.
+For equipment other than trailers and carts pulled behind trucks, skip Columns 5, 6, 7, 8, 9, and 10 and go to the next operation in sequence.
+For trailers and carts pulled behind trucks, skip column 5, enter the size and units of the trailer or cart in columns 6 and 7, skip columns 8, 9, and 10 and go to the next operation.

-3. If more than two pieces of equipment were used in tandem, repeat step 2 for each additional piece of equipment.
+3. If more than two pieces of equipment were used in tandem, repeat step 2 or each additional piece of equipment.